MHMujtaba/review-intelligence-copilot/README.md

 Lightweight local review intelligence system that loads review data directly from CSV, builds FAISS embeddings for each `reviewText`, and serves grounded multi-stage RAG answers through FastAPI and React.

-## Constraints

-- No Docker
-- No containers
-- No Kubernetes
-- No SQL or external database
-- CSV is the only data source
-- Local file system cache plus FAISS only

 ## Stack